 This plan is intended for the OVER-50 triathlete who has been racing for two or more years but may also be used by younger athletes who have found that they recover slowly.
 In the Build weeks there are 2 weeks of quality training before a recovery period of 5 days.
 This 12-week plan builds fitness and culminates on your race day.

 It was created using the TrainingPeaks "Workout Builder" format so that workouts are highly structured and may be uploaded to a device (power meter, heart rate monitor, GPS, indoor trainer, etc) so that the they may be closely followed.
+For more information on compatible devices and apps and how to export the workouts from this plan to them go to http://help.trainingpeaks.com/hc/en-us/articles/115000325647-Structured-Workout-Export.
 (It's not necessary to upload workouts in order to use this plan.)

 To use this plan you need a bicycle power meter to manage workout intensity.
 A heart rate monitor is also required for the run.
 Swim intensity is based on pace per 100.
 Training zones should be set before beginning this plan.
 (For detailed description of how to set your zones for heart rate, power or pace go to http://www.trainingbible.com/joesblog/2009/11/quick-guide-to-setting-zones.html.)